-With the drastic increase in global warming and carbon pollution, conservation of the environment has become the biggest challenge and concern.
-Also, the increasing cost of energy products has become inconvenient for the users.
-To protect our environment from further degradation and to save cost, greener forms of energy need to be adopted.
-Solar energy is nature's gift to mankind.
-The electricity produced through solar energy is cost-saving, low maintenance and is also renewable.
 Solar panels harness solar energy by converting sunlight into electric current or heat energy.
 The conversion of solar energy into electricity is done through the solar photovoltaic (PV) effect.
-This electricity is used to light up our homes, offices etc. Another type of solar panels is used by solar thermal systems.
+This electricity is used to light up our homes, offices etc. Solar Thermal Systems use another type of panels.
 They convert sunlight into heat energy that can be used for water heating or space heating.